How to Build a Shed From Scratch (Beginners Step-by-Step DIY Guide)

 Chris recently got in touch to show me what he had created off the back of this post and my shed plans download.
 He’s mixed things up a bit with an 8x12ft footprint and vertical cladding.
 He’s also up-cycled an old PVC door and windows (for £10 off Marketplace) to give this shed a professional-looking finish.
 I like how he has added some guttering to make good use of the rainwater for his garden plants.
 This is a great example of how to build a shed from scratch.

-71 thoughts on “How to Build a Shed from Scratch (Step-by-Step Guide 2025)”
+71 thoughts on “How to Build a Shed From Scratch (Beginners Step-by-Step DIY Guide)”

 1. Ben